mone4da/blackflower/node/helloball/README.md

-helloball service is a proof of concept, to demonstrate how easy is to develop a service for blackflower.
+helloball service is a proof of concept that demonstrates how easy it is to develop a service for blackflower.

-We are running a dart based socket.io server, which is behind, so, as first step install an older version of socket.io-client
+We are running a dart based socket.io server, which is behind, so as first step install an older version of socket.io-client

 npm install socket.io-client@2.0.2